 Dhrubok has opted to include page transitions, button effects, and colorful shape-based dividers to make each demo feel unique.
 Which, as you know, plays a big role in how the overall design is perceived.
 If you plan on creating only a single-page layout, vApp provides specific one-page layout choices.

 This will make it so that users can navigate the homepage solely through the header navigation, by assigning each menu item to the specific homepage section.

 Which I thought was a particular area in which this theme excels.
-The combination of custom (premium) fonts that you can only get with this theme will go a long way in making sure your site is perceived as professional.
-The way in which sections are presented also feels like there has been a lot of attention to detail.
-In particular, the use of both traditional photography, but also vector graphics that adds more color to the design.
+The combination of custom (premium) fonts that you can only get with this theme will ensure your site is perceived as professional.
+How sections are presented also feels like there has been a lot of attention to detail.
+In particular, using both traditional photography and vector graphics adds more color to the design.